usaid-cs/yesterday-i-learned/biology.md

+- A dog's age equivalent calculation is not linear, so you don't multiply its age by 7 or 9.
+Instead, [it's a table of values](https://www.lifehacker.com.au/2019/08/today-i-discovered-that-a-human-year-isnt-actually-seven-dog-years/) depending on your dog's size, and, notably, how a dog reaches sexual maturity after the first year, making the first year 15 human years, but each year after age two is about four to five human years.
+- The largest butterfly is [Queen Alexandra's birdwing](https://en.wikipedia.org/wiki/Queen_Alexandra%27s_birdwing), at a 23cm wingspan for females.
+It rests its wings flat, like a moth.
+- All puffins are found in the Atlantic ocean.
+- A 2L-bottle of coke only has 780 empty calories.
+- The ["you gotta shack the mussel"](https://www.youtube.com/watch?v=o9zCgPtsups) (shock the muscle) training regimen that Arnold Schwarzenegger does is called the [drop set](https://www.bodybuilding.com/fun/phano81.htm), or "lift until you can't lift no more".
+- Fruits and vegetables like peaches and carrots looked [barely edible](https://www.businessinsider.com/what-foods-looked-like-before-genetic-modification-2016-1/?r=AU&IR=T) prior to cultivation.
+Corn, in particular, was simply inedible (unless you are really determined and want to swallow what's effectively a straw).
+- Men don't look anxious.
+They show anxiety in the form of [anger, muscle aches, and alcohol use](https://www.wsj.com/articles/anxiety-looks-different-in-men-11564494352).
 - ["Shocking the muscle"](https://www.youtube.com/watch?v=o9zCgPtsups): do sets of lifts with progressively lower weights.
 - [Do not drink cactus juice in an emergency](https://www.youtube.com/watch?v=Gs26bZTRkdU).
 Cacti contain malic acid, oxalic acid, and other photosynthetic chemicals that are harmful to you.
 - Hot water denatures mosquito bite proteins.